 Injection sites should be cleaned with a suitable disinfectant, typically isopropyl alcohol.
 Sterile syringes and needles must be used for all injections.
-The one-time use of disposable supplies insures aseptic techniques and sharp needles.
+The one-time use of disposable supplies ensures aseptic techniques and sharp needles.
 Always select the smallest gauge needle possible to limit tissue trauma and injection discomfort.
-A 25-30 gauge needle is recommended for use in a mouse.
+A 25–30 gauge needle is recommended for use in a mouse.
 Before injecting, check for correct placement by pulling back on the plunger of the syringe to create a vacuum.
 This is known as aspiration.

 Various routes of injection are useful in laboratory animals.
-The route chosen will depend on the species, volume of sample, material to be injected and desired rate of absorption:
+The route chosen will depend on the species, volume of sample, material to be injected, and desired rate of absorption.

-Information from AALAS learning library
+Information from the AALAS Learning Library